microsoft/Kusto-Query-Language/doc/radiansfunction.md

 ---
 title: radians() - Azure Data Explorer
-description: This article describes radians() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the radians() function to convert angle values from degrees to radians. ms.reviewer: alexans ms.topic: reference ms.date: 01/17/2023
 ---
 # radians()